darkobits/dockerize/README.md

 $ npm i --dev @darkobits/dockerize
 ```

-You must also have Docker installed on your system with the `docker` command in your `PATH`.
+You must also have Docker installed on your system with the `docker` command in your `$PATH`.

 ## Use

 Dockerize uses a project's `package.json` to infer which files should be included in images and which
 file to use as the image's [entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint).
 By default, it will use the first (or only) `"bin"` value, if present.
 Otherwise, it will use `"main"`.
 All files enumerated in `"files"` will be included in the image.
+To produce a list of exactly what files
+will be added to images, run `npm pack --dry-run`.

 **Example:**